codergod1337/Studienprojekt/README.md

 │       ├── paths.py
 │       └── joystick_visualizer.py
 ├── requirements.txt
-└── README.md
+└── README.md # You are here

 ## Scene Graph Generation Library

-This project uses the scene graph extraction code from the less-lab-uva/carla_scene_graphs repository.
-We have integrated this library directly into our workflow to process simulation state into relational graphs of entities, lanes, and their interactions
+We integrate the [carla_scene_graphs](https://github.com/less-lab-uva/carla_scene_graphs) library to process simulation state into relational graphs of entities, lanes, and interactions.
+The Control Panel UI automates cloning or updating this repo via the **Pull SGG** action.

+---

 ## Installation

-Follow these steps to set up the development environment:
+Follow the steps below to set up and run the application.

 ### 1. Clone the Repository